 Institutional Review Board

 - The purpose of the Institutional Review Board is to conduct initial and continuing reviews of projects that involve the use of human subjects in accordance with the policy.

-- The Institutional Review Board will be composed of the following nine members: the Vice President for Planning and Institutional Research/Dean of the Dr. William Lewis Honors Institute (Chair); Vice President for Forrest County Operations; Assistant Vice President for Hancock Center; Community Representative; Director of Development Foundation and Alumni Association; Director of Institutional Research/Director of Professional and Community Development; Grants Accountant; Vice President for Economic and Community Development; and Special Assistant to the President for Grants and Special Projects.
+- The Institutional Review Board will be composed of the following nine members: the Vice President for Planning and Institutional Research/Dean of the Dr. William Lewis Honors Institute (Chair); Vice President for Forrest County Operations; Assistant Vice President for Hancock Center; Community Representative; Executive Director of Development Foundation and Alumni Association; Director of Institutional Research/Director of Professional and Community Development; Grants Accountant/Inventory Control Manager; Vice President for Workforce and Economic Development; and Special Assistant to the President for Grants and Special Projects.

 - In the event that a conflict of interest arises with a member of the Institutional Review Board related to a project under review, the member will not participate in the review process for that project.